-On average, a Roadie driver can earn $8 to $650 depending on the size of the delivery, how far it’s going, and how quickly it needs to get there.
-You get paid even more for transporting pets.
-For example, Scheiter said he made $300 to $400 delivering a dog from New York to Denver.
-To apply for Roadie, you must be 18 or older, have car insurance, have a valid driver’s license, complete an application, and pass a background check.
+On average, a Roadie driver can earn $15 to $650 depending on the size of the delivery, how far it’s going, and how quickly it needs to get there.

+The upside?
+You get to see cool parts of the country and meet interesting people you would never have without the job.
+To apply for Roadie, you must be 18 or older, have car insurance, have a valid driver’s license, complete an application and pass a background check.

 Babysitting or taking on a part-time nanny job is a great way to make some extra cash on the side.
-But if you love kids and want to travel, consider becoming a travel nanny.
+But you can use those same skills to see the world if you work as a travel nanny.

-The company Adventure Nannies connects families who are planning travel with someone to help look after the kids on the trip.
-That means you get paid — plus free meals, accommodations, and transportation — while traveling the world.
-The trips are for set periods of time too, so you can plan ahead with your time off from work or a school vacation.
+Adventure Nannies connects families who are planning travel with someone to help look after the kids on the trip.
+That means you get paid — plus free meals, accommodations and transportation — while traveling the world.
+The trips are for set periods of time, too, so you can plan ahead with your time off from work or a school vacation.

 Keep in mind that because you’ll be working, you won’t have entire days free to explore.
 Still, there usually is downtime, and you can always extend your trip after completing your commitment.

-To sign up for the website, you’ll need to:
+To sign up for Adventure Nannies, you’ll need to:

 - Go through a phone screening